paug/android-makers-2018/_posts/2018-04-17-android-makers-application.markdown

 **Useful information**

-Access information to "Les Salons de l'Aveyron" are given, along with information about the April 10th evening event.
+Access information to the venue are given, along with information about the afterparty.
 Don't hesitate to use [CityMapper](https://citymapper.com/paris) or the [RATP](http://www.ratp.fr/) to gather public transportation ride information.

 **Partners**